 ECIP benefits are determined each Program Year by MaineHousing based on Home Energy costs, economic conditions, and available funding.

-Any denial of ECIP benefits will be provided to the Applicant within three (3) business days.
+Any denial of ECIP benefits will be provided to the Primary Applicant within three (3) business days.

 ECIP Payments.

 1. Payment will be made after the vendor makes delivery and returns documentation required by MaineHousing to Subgrantee.
 MaineHousing will make payment within ten (10) business days of Subgrantee entering required information into the MaineHousing database.